 - Emergency contact details - so we know who to contact in case you have an emergency at work

-All roles at the Judicial Committee of the Privy Council require a high level of security clearance.
+- Security checks - all roles at the Supreme Court require a high level of security clearance.
 Successful candidates will be asked to submit information via the National Security Vetting Solution Internet Portal (NSVS).
-NSVS and the JCPC will be the data controllers for this information.
+NSVS and the JCPC will be the data controllers for this information

-Equal opportunities information is retained for 6 months (12 months for Judicial Assistants) following the closure of the campaign whether you are successful or not.
+Equal opportunities information is retained for six months (12 months for judicial assistants) following the closure of the campaign whether you are successful or not.

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
-You will receive communications from us if you have requested information from us or if you provided us with your details when you entered a competition and, in each case, you have not opted out of receiving that marketing.
+You will receive communications from us if you have requested information from us or if you provided us with your details when you entered a competition.

-If you are a user with general public and anonymous access the Judicial Committee of the Privy Council website does not store or capture personal information, but merely logs the user's IP address that is automatically recognised by the web server.
+If you are a user with general public and anonymous access, the Supreme Court website does not store or capture personal information but merely logs the user's IP address that is automatically recognised by the web server.

 The system may record your email address and other information if volunteered to us by you.
 This shall be treated as proprietary and confidential.
-It may be used for internal review and to notify you about updates to the Judicial Committee of the Privy Council website.
+It may be used for internal review and to notify you about updates to the Supreme Court website.

 A cookie is a small piece of data (which often includes a unique identifier) that is stored on your computer, mobile phone or tablet.
 It is generated when users access a certain website.
 The cookie is stored on your browser and then sent back to the originating website on each subsequent visit.

-Cookies that are generated through the use of this website are not used to identify you personally but they are used to make the site work better for you by remembering activities and preferences chosen by you and your browser.
+Cookies that are generated through the use of this website are not used to identify you personally.
+Cookies are used to improve the quality of your website experience by: